Argulidae: Parasitism

 Mitigation of these parasites has been studied through the use of a treatment containing plant parts.
 From this study, it is thought that Tobacco leaf dust (containing nicotine) can safely and effectively eliminate adult Branchiurans from fish, although this may be specific to only Argulus bengalensis.

 Reproduction

-Branchiurans leave their hosts for up to three weeks to mate and lay eggs, and reattach behind the fish's operculum, where they feed on mucus and sloughed-off scales, or pierce the skin and feed on the internal fluids.
+Only the life cycle of freshwater forms of the genus Argulus is well known.
+Branchiurans are not permanently attached to their hosts, and leave them for up to three weeks to mate and lay eggs, and reattach behind the fish's operculum, where they feed on mucus and sloughed-off scales, or pierce the skin and feed on the internal fluids.
 The eggs hatch into parasitic postnauplius larvae.
 While on their host, Branchiurans mate.
 The female holds the eggs in the thorax and in some species the eggs can be found inside the lobes of the carapace.
 The spermathecae on the female stores the sperm.
 In the genus Dolops, the males deposit a spermatophore onto the females.
-Once the eggs are fertilized the females leave the host organism to lay their eggs in rows on surfaces of plants, rocks, etc. Larvae are opportunistic in selecting host species of fish, and females are motile in their pursuit of locality of egg-laying.
+Once the eggs are fertilized the females leave the host organism to lay their eggs in rows on surfaces of plants, rocks, etc. Like the adults, the larvae are parasites on fish.
+They are opportunistic in selecting host species of fish, and females are motile in their pursuit of locality of egg-laying.
+Chonopeltis larvae appear to be less developed than those of the other genera.
+Members of one group of Argulus hatch as metanauplius-larvae, followed by a juvenile stage.
+Another Argulus group, and all known species of Dolops, hatch as juveniles.